Oyster Mushroom Extract

 Nammex Oyster mushroom is processed by hot water extraction into a fine powder suitable for encapsulation or beverages.

 Oyster Mushroom History

 Oyster mushrooms grow naturally worldwide in all types of forests although they are primarily found on deciduous trees.
-Named for their oyster-like shape and color, they are a readily cultivated mushroom that have become a popular food in Asia, Europe and now North America.
+Named for their oyster-like shape and color, they are a readily cultivated mushroom that has become a popular food in Asia, Europe and now North America.

 Oyster Mushroom Uses

 Pleurotus has demonstrated immunological activity in many research publications.
 Of significant value is the presence of statins, which occur in sufficient quantities to be of benefit.
-Numerous studies have shown the ability of Pleurotus to lower cholesterol when taken orally.
+Numerous studies have shown the ability of Pleurotus to affect cholesterol when taken orally.